thermotools/thermopack/docs/vCurrent/thermo_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;

 ### `tv_meta_ps(self, pressure, entropy, n, volume_initial, temp_initial)`
 Solve for temperature and volume given pressure and entropy.
 A fair initial guess is required.
-No phase stabillity is tested, and stable/meta-stable states will be returned depending on input.
+No phase stability is tested, and stable/meta-stable states will be returned depending on input.

 #### Args: